lennyjuma/RaspBerryPi--iot/README.md

 # RaspBerryPi--iot
-inter of thgings implementation using raspberry pi, more to come soon
+internet of things implementation using raspberry pi, more to come soon using raspberry pi model 2 B